 In this definition, the interval $[E_1,E_2]$ acts as an energy barrier for different clusters (see Fig.~\ref{fig:Cluster}).
 We require $\nu_2$ to be sufficiently large compared to the locality of the perturbations~\footnote{When considering $q$-local perturbations, $\nu_2>q$ is usually sufficient.
 For quasi-$q$-local perturbations, we require $\nu_2 \sim \Theta(n)$.
 Although we mainly focus on models with $\nu_2\sim \Theta(n)$ in this work, the results can easily extend to other scalings of $\nu_2$.}.
 Although we have no restriction on $\nu_1$, for localization to be well-defined, typically $\nu_1$ needs to be small compared to $n$, e.g., $\nu_1<\delta n$ with $\delta\ll 1$.
-We will show in Sect.~\ref{sec:LDPC} that if the width $B\equiv E_2-E_1$ of the energy window is linear with $n$, the states within each cluster exhibit stability against various types of perturbations, ranging from static to time-dependent, strictly $q$-local to quasi-$q$-local, in close to open systems.
-This also indicates a robust localization and ergodicity breaking: When perturbations are added, states will stay near their initial configurations in terms of the distance $\mathbf{D}$.
+We will show in Sec.~\ref{sec:LDPC} that if the width $B\equiv E_2-E_1$ of the energy window is linear with $n$, the states within each cluster exhibit stability against various types of perturbations, ranging from static to time-dependent, strictly $q$-local to quasi-$q$-local, and from close to open systems (see Table~\ref{tab:LDPC-results}).

-Here, we give an intuitive explanation for the numerous stabilities.
-As states from different clusters cannot be directly connected by local perturbations, a state initialized within one cluster cannot reach other clusters without overcoming the energy barriers.
-From Theorems~\ref{thm:Energy-local} and \ref{thm:static-Energy-loc}, we know that the leakage outside the $\lambda n$ energy window is exponentially small.
-Thus, as long as the perturbation strength $\lambda n$ is small compared to the energy barrier $B$, the states deep in the energy window within one cluster are trapped inside and hard to escape, exhibiting enormous stability to stay within their cluster.